 Pet with one hand instead of hugging with both.

 Let the puppy stay on the ground.
 No need to pick him up.

 Sit on the ground and see if he is interested in interacting with you.

 Give the pup space, and stay away from, if the pup is in his crate, bed, or eating or chewing on a chew.

 The pup is not their play toy, but another living creature that must be respected and treated kindly.

 If you have children, involve them in the raising of the puppy in a way that is reasonable and practical.
 Set the kids and the pup up for success; keep the sessions short, simple, and fun.

-If you walk to school with your children regularly, taking the puppy along can be a great way of socializing the pup to other children and the activity of a school ground.
+If you walk to school with your children regularly, if it is appropriate, taking the puppy along can be a great way of socializing the pup with other children and the activity of a school ground.

-Be certain to teach the pup to sit as he meets children.
-Ask that the children behave in a way that is gentle to the puppy, have them offer the puppy a treat for good behavior.
+Teach the pup to keep four paws on the ground as he meets children.
+Ask that the children behave in a way that is gentle to the puppy, and have them offer the puppy a treat for standing.

 You may already know when you get your puppy that at some point over the next few years you will want to have a baby.
 Take that into consideration now while socializing and kid-proofing your puppy.
 Find helpful friends or family who have a baby or children and introduce your pup to them.